 Lightly sand them to make them as even as possible, then spackle as needed.
 Allow the spackle to dry and then sand them smooth.

-You only need one coat of primer.
+You should only need one coat of primer.
 This just helps to seal the drywall and keep your ceiling paint from soaking in too much and requiring multiple coats.

 At this point, you can paint your ceiling white or whatever color you want to paint it.